stepmoe/pose-bootcamp-code-quality-workshop/README.md

 To build and run the application and tests, the following are required:
 - CMake
 - A modern C++ compiler (a few C++20 features are used, GCC 11.4 is sufficient)
+- Python 3 (to run the HTTP synchronization server)

 Configure the build using `cmake -S . -B build`, then use `cmake --build build` to compile.
 This produces two executables, `address_book` and `address_book_tests` inside the `build` directory.
 Both executables can be called without any arguments; the tests support various options for how to run them, run `address_book_tests --help` for more information.

+To enable the synchronization feature, start the `simple_sync_server.py`.

 ## Specification